RaFive/Personal-Finance-Management-System/README.md

 The **Personal Finance Management System** is a desktop application designed to help users efficiently manage their personal finances.
 This project was created as a college assignment, showcasing a practical implementation of Java Swing with SQLite database integration.

-## Features
+## ✨ Features

-- **Login Screen**
+- 🔐 **Login Screen**
-  A secure login interface that authenticates users before accessing the application.
-Provides a simple and clean UI for user authentication.
+  Secure login interface for user authentication with a clean and simple UI.

-- **Sign Up Screen**
+- 📝 **Sign Up Screen**
-  Easy registration for new users with validation to ensure account security.
-Users can quickly create an account and start managing their finances.
+  Easy registration for new users with proper validation to ensure account safety.

-- **Home Dashboard**
+- 📊 **Home Dashboard**
-  The main interface showing an overview of your finances, including income, expenses, and current balance.
-Includes visual **Donut Charts** for quick insights.
+  Overview of finances including income, expenses, and current balance.

-- **Transaction Management**
-  Add, edit, or delete transactions seamlessly.
-Keep track of your financial activities in one place.

-- **Transaction History**
-  View a detailed history of all past transactions for better financial planning and tracking.

-- **Report Generation**
-  Generate detailed financial reports with a single click.
-Reports include income, expenses, balance summaries, and transaction breakdowns.
-Supports exporting to **PDF** using **iTextPDF 5.5.4**.
+- 🥧 **Pie Charts Visualization**
+  Visual representation of spending and income categories using XChart.

+- 💾 **Local Database Storage**
+  Data stored using SQLite for fast, lightweight, file-based access.

+- 🧾 **Print & Export Report**
+  Generate PDF financial reports using iTextPDF.

+- 🎨 **Improved UI Layout**
+  Updated interface for a more modern and user-friendly experience.

 # Preview